 3. Return chicken to pan and season to taste with black pepper.
 Garnish with a sprinkle of parsley before serving.

-Nutritional information per serving, based on 6 servings
+Nutritional information per serving, based on all ingredients:

 Thanks for all the congrats on my new job!
 I LOVE that you all are so supportive and I can’t wait to share my new adventures in Sactown with you all.
 I will be back tomorrow with a normal daily if I stop eating something other than soup and fruit, but, for now, I am off to drink my Echinacea Tea with honey and catch some z’s.